It’s pronounced block.

 I’m Emily Bloch — a Florida-based multimedia journalist focusing on youth and internet culture and its intersections with diversity and politics.
 I’m The Florida Times-Union‘s education reporter, covering Jacksonville schools, politics and local government.
 My coverage has included the monumental renaming of six local schools with Confederate ties.
 Along with writing, I double as a social media engagement specialist for my newspaper, leading the organization’s Instagram campaigns and a Subreddit page devoted to local news that I built from the ground up.
 I contribute regularly to publications including Teen Vogue, Cosmopolitan and USA TODAY.
 Recently, I wrote about the inequities women in the craft beer industry face for The Washington Post’s The Lily.

-I’m the current president of the Society of Professional Journalists Florida Pro Chapter.
+I’m a Director at-large with the Society of Professional Journalists national board and a past president of the Society of Professional Journalists Florida Pro Chapter.
+While president, my chapter received back-to-back Large Chapter of the Year honors (2020 and 2021).
 Through the organization, I lead a chapter known for organizing grant-funded programs for journalists across the state as well as media literacy training for non-journalists (more on that here).
 Work under my leadership includes the now national Race & Gender Hotline.

 I previously served as the associate editor for Flamingo Magazine, a statewide lifestyle magazine and regularly contribute to other luxury magazines.
 Before that, I worked as a community news reporter for the Sun Sentinel — a top 50 daily newspaper — covering Broward County.
 Along with the rest of the Sentinel staff, I contributed to the paper’s Pulitzer Prize winning coverage of the Marjory Stoneman Douglas High School shooting.